Online Learning Resources

 - Keep up!

 Online learning allows is flexible but takes as much time as learning face-to-face.
 Get started right away in order to stay on track!
-If you struggle with planning your time, identifying effective study habits, or simply want assistance in adapting to online learning, contact the Academic Support Center to schedule a session with an academic coach.
+If you struggle with planning your time, identifying effective study habits, or simply want assistance in adapting to online learning, contact the Academic Success Center to schedule a session with an academic coach.

 Learning online anytime, especially during the COVID-19 pandemic, means you’ll be using technology a lot.
 Use this guide to get started using some of MSUM’s core technology tools.
 Contact Information Technology Services if you need any assistance from MSUM IT support staff.